-- 1. Press Bake.
+- Press Bake.
 Enter 3 7 5 using numeric keypad.

 - 2. Press Delay Start.

 - 3. Enter 5 3 0 using numeric keypad.

 - 4. Press OK/START to accept.

-- 5. The oven will turn on when the delay start time (5:30) is reached.
+The oven will turn on when the delay start time (5:30) is reached.

 Delay Start may be set using a 24 hr clock.
-To set clock for 24 Hr operation, See "Setting 12 Hour or 24 Hour display mode" on page 21 for more information.
-The Delay Start feature may be used with Convection Bake, Convection Roast, Convection Convert, Bake, Broil and Self Clean functions.
+To set clock for 24 Hr operation, See "Setting 12 Hour or 24 Hour display mode" in this section for more information.
+The Delay Start feature may be used with Convection Bake, Convection Roast, Convection Convert, Bake, and Self Clean functions.
+Delay Start or Bake Time will not operate with the broil function.